-Empress Xiao Yi (family name Li) was born in Beijing.
+Empress Xiao Yi (family name Li) was born in Beijing to father Li Ming, Count of Deping, but mother unknown and year of birth not recorded.
 She was given the title of princess in 1553 but died already in 1558 and was buried in Beijing's Western Hills.
 When Zhu Zaihou ascended the throne in 1567 he gave her the title of empress posthumously.
 Her coffin was transferred to Zhaoling in 1572 and reburied with the emperor.

 She gave birth to several sons, among them in 1563 Zhu Yizhun, who in 1573 became the Wanli Emperor.
-In 1596 he bestowed her the title of Empress Dowager after the death of Empress Xiaoan.
+In 1596 the emperor bestowed her the title of Empress Dowager after the death of Empress Xiaoan.